-Many managers find the transition from staff member to manager to be the most challenging of their career.
-Moving from being a team member or a technical expert, to working through others, requires a major shift in perspective.
+Nom@d Learning has found that many managers find the transition from staff member to manager to be the most challenging of their careers.
+Moving from being a team member or a technical expert to working through others, requires a major shift in perspective.
 Different skills and behaviours are needed for a manager’s job.

 Here are some of the common skills a manager needs when managing others.
-The topics link to example online eLearning modules from eLearning Brothers.
+The topics link to example online eLearning modules from EdApp.

 Please note that nom@d learning is in no way affiliated with the developer of these eLearning modules.
 All content included on this page is © 2022 EdApp